jbs4bmx/BandanaOfProtection/README.md

    - No other values will be accepted for these.
    - Values other than true or false will default to false.
 2. "Resources" are the property values represented by whole numbers.
 You can input any value from 1 to 9999999.
-   - If you input 0 for any of the values, the mod will default to 1.
+   - If you input values less than 1 or greater than 9999999 for repair cost, durability, or prices, it will default to 1.
-   - If you input higher than 9999999, it will default to 9999999.
-(That is a max of 7 nines.)
+   - If you input a value less than 1 or greater than 4 for the Trader level requirement, it will default to 4.
-   - Negative numbers will also default to 1.

 ```
 {